 Unlike central HVAC systems that can require considerable disruption for installation, a wall-mounted unit causes very little damage to decor and aesthetics during installation.

-Another great benefit of wall mounted air conditioning units is that there is a great variety of options available.
+Another great benefit of wall mounted air con units is that there is a great variety of options available.

 Many reputable and established manufacturers offer a range of wall-mounted appliances, in different sizes, capacities and efficiencies.